TheGrognardling/TheGrognardling/README.md

 <h3 style="font-family: 'Fira Sans', 'Segoe UI', sans-serif;">🌱 Academic Trajectory</h3>

-- Building interdisciplinary expertise across cognitive science, philosophy, linguistics, and computer science.
+- Building interdisciplinary expertise across cognitive science, philosophy, linguistics, and computer science
-- Preparing for graduate research in formal methods, cognitive modeling, artificial intelligence, and computational philosophy.
+- Preparing for graduate research in formal methods, cognitive modeling, artificial intelligence, and computational philosophy
-- Committed to bridging rigorous conceptual inquiry with technical modeling.
+- Integrating computational methods with philosophical analysis and humanistic interpretation

 ---

 <h3 style="font-family: 'Fira Sans', 'Segoe UI', sans-serif;">💻 Other Computational Interests</h3>

 <p style="font-family: 'Merriweather', serif;">
 Beyond my primary research areas, I actively explore the design and analysis of <b>programming languages</b>, <b>compiler construction</b>, <b>operating systems</b>, and <b>computer architectures</b>.
 I also engage with <b>computer graphics systems</b> and <b>computer audio systems</b>, emphasizing both theoretical foundations and practical applications.
-Additionaly, I have begun exploring <b>information theory</b> and the <b>systems</b> it has and can inspire, as well as <b>quantum computing.</b> I also engage in <b>game development</b>, and apply insights and developments from my other areas of research, practice, and pursuit to such projects.
+Additionally, I have begun exploring <b>information theory</b> and the <b>systems</b> it has and can inspire, as well as <b>quantum computing</b>.
+I also engage in <b>game development</b>, and apply insights and developments from my other areas of research, practice, and pursuit to such projects.
 </p>